How Long Do Vape Batteries Last?

 Even when given big batteries however, they will rarely last as long as a smaller 50-50 style device like the EDGE GO.
 They need more watts to properly heat up the high resistance coils they use and vaporise that thicker vape liquid.

-Most current devices have built-in chips that accurately read the resistance of the coil attached to the battery and adjust the power output accordingly.
+Most current devices have built-in chips like the VooPoo Argus P1, that accurately read the resistance of the coil attached to the battery and adjust the power output accordingly.
 Simple kits tune themselves without giving you any choice, those with variable wattage can be changed form the recommended settings if you so desire.

-Some devices will have batteries built in, whereas others use external cells.
+Some devices will have integrated vape batteries, whereas others use external cells.
 There isn’t always much of a difference in performance so long as they have a similar mAh rating, however externals do allow you to swap them out for higher-capacity examples without needing to buy a new kit – potentially doubling the lifespan between charges.

 Common external batteries are called an 18650, this is because they are 18mm in diameter and 65mm in length (expressed as tenths of a millimetre, hence 650).
 Other sizes are available, but these are the most common should you need to search for an external cell for a device sold to you without any included.
 Like other vape batteries they come in different ratings from 2200mAh to around 3000mAh.